Al-Malikiyah: Etymology

 There are two theories on the local Syriac and Kurdish name of the city.
 The first theory is that the city is named after an ancient monastery ('dayr' in Syriac) located in its vicinity, while the second one argues that the name "Dêrik" stems from the Kurdish word du rek meaning 'two roads'.
 In 1957, the town was named "Al-Malikiyah", after a Syrian army officer Adnan al-Malki.
 In 1977, a decree was issued to ban all non-Arabic place names.
 Therefore the Kurdish and Syriac-Aramaic names were banned from being used.

 History

 The city is located in the middle of Hesinyan plain between the Tigris and Safan rivers.
-The region was controlled by the Kurdish Botan principality until 1848 and inhabited mostly by the Kurdish Hesinyan tribe, gaving the plain its name.
+The region was controlled by the Kurdish Bohtan principality until 1848 and inhabited mostly by the Kurdish Hesinyan tribe, gaving the plain its name.
 Before attaining the size of a city, Derik village was given by the prince Bedirkhan Botani to Hemko Hesinî, who was a military leader for Botan principality in its last years, hence the city has its alternative name: Dêrka Hemko.